 Encore Fellows in Community Health Centers (EFCHC) pairs former corporate professionals with health centers in the Greater San Francisco Bay Area, Central Valley, and San Diego to strengthen the operational capacity of these critically important health care providers.
 Through this innovative program, Encore fellows bring extensive skills and experience as well as new approaches to address the challenges faced by community health centers — institutions that provide care to four million Californians.

-Through the program, clinics gain new expertise in financial management, human resources, information technology, process improvement, and strategic planning.
-Fellows, experienced professionals at or near retirement, can use the skills gained in their former roles to make a difference, earn a stipend, and learn about transitioning to work in the nonprofit sector.
+Participating clinics gain new expertise in financial management, human resources, information technology, process improvement, and strategic planning.
+Fellows, who are experienced professionals at or near retirement, have the opportunity to use the skills gained in their former roles to make a difference, earn a stipend, and learn about transitioning to work in the nonprofit sector.